camunda/camunda-docs/docs/components/concepts/signals.md

 ## Signal subscriptions

 Signals work using subscriptions.
 When a process encounters a signal catch event it creates a new signal subscription.
 This process instance waits until a signal with a matching name is broadcasted.
 You can define the signal name in the process definition.
+Deploying a process with a signal start event also creates a new signal subscription.
+In this case the subscription will be used to start a new process instance.

 ## Signal cardinality